zicklag/blog/content/hvm-what-is-functional-programming.md

 One cool part about the functional paradigm is that, when combined with the HVM execution model, different parts of your equation can be evaluated in parallel, because it knows when the variables from one part of the program are independent from another part and can be evaluated at the same time without effecting the result.

-Because each function is dependent only on it's inputs, there's not a big, mutable state, which can really help cut down on bugs and unpredictability.
+Because each function is dependent only on its inputs, there's not a big, mutable state, which can really help cut down on bugs and unpredictability.
 And there's no need for mutexes or ref counting or, in the case of HVM, garbage collection.

 ## Is Functional Programming Better?

-First off, a disclaimer, **I'm not really trying to find out which one is better!** Everybody has their own preferences, and everything has it's pros and cons.
+First off, a disclaimer, **I'm not really trying to find out which one is better!** Everybody has their own preferences, and everything has its pros and cons.
 What I really want to know is: "Are there compelling reasons to use a functional programming language for writing some of _my_ software?"

 The thing about functional programming languages is that they don't natively map well do our processors and memory, which inherently are like big state machines.
 So part of the reason they haven't caught on is because they aren't always as efficient to run.
 Substitutions don't map to clearly determined, time bounded instructions.